 As we walked around the site we were taken on a trip through history.
 We started in the Stone Age and worked our way through the Iron Age, Roman times and the Anglo-Saxon era.
 It was incredible and the transition was so natural between the ages too, everything flowed so nicely.

 There were so many different buildings from the different ages complete with interiors – seats, cooking implements, working fires, looms.
 Everything was set up to be how it would have been back in that era and it was incredible to experience.

 As well as having so many buildings there are also pigs on the farm as well as goats and sheep that we were able to feed and the children loved getting to know the different goats’ personalities.
 Some were definitely more boisterous than others!

 We had a little archeology lesson from an expert in the Roman Villa, showing us tools and weapons from the different ages and we were also able to put together mosaics and be part of an archeological dig – looking for treasure in a pit on the ground.
 I think the children could easily have spent all day in this bit!

-We took a picnic to Butser Farm and there are plenty of places to sit and have a picnic.
-There’s also a basic cafe at Butser Farm where you can buy hot drinks from a machine and pre-packaged sandwiches as well as snacks like crisps and biscuits.
+We took a picnic to Butser Farm and there are plenty of places to sit and have a picnic whilst enjoying the views over the South Downs.
+There’s also a basic cafe at the Butser Farm visitor centre where you can buy hot drinks from a machine and pre-packaged sandwiches as well as snacks like crisps and biscuits.